 ---|---|---|

-add_reaction | self, reactants: Union[int, str, tuple, list], products: Union[int, str, tuple, list], forward_rate=None, reverse_rate=None, Delta_H=None, Delta_S=None, Delta_G=None | None |
+add_reaction | reactants: Union[int, str, list], products: Union[int, str, list], forward_rate=None, reverse_rate=None, delta_H=None, delta_S=None, delta_G=None | int |

-Add the parameters of a SINGLE reaction, optionally including kinetic and/or thermodynamic data.
-The involved chemicals must be already registered - use add_chemical() if needed.
-NOTE: in the reactants and products, if the stoichiometry and/or reaction order aren't specified, they're assumed to be 1.
-Their full structure is the triplet (stoichiometry coefficient, name, reaction order) EXAMPLES of formats for reactants and products (*assuming* that the chemical species with index 5 is called "F"): "F" gets turned into: (1, 5, 1) (3, "F") (3, 5, 1) (3, "F", 2) (3, 5, 2) It's equally acceptable to use LISTS in lieu of tuples :param reactants: A list of triplets (stoichiometry, species name or index, reaction order), or simplified terms in various formats; for details, see above :param products: A list of triplets (stoichiometry, species name or index, reaction order of REVERSE reaction), or simplified terms in various formats; for details, see above :param forward_rate: [OPTIONAL] Forward reaction rate constant :param reverse_rate: [OPTIONAL] Reverse reaction rate constant :param Delta_H: [OPTIONAL] Change in Enthalpy (from reactants to products) :param Delta_S: [OPTIONAL] Change in Entropy (from reactants to products) :param Delta_G: [OPTIONAL] Change in Free Energy (from reactants to products) :return: None |
+Register a new SINGLE chemical reaction, optionally including its kinetic and/or thermodynamic data.
+All the involved chemicals can be either previously registered, or not.
+NOTE: in the reactants and products, if the stoichiometry coefficients aren't specified, they're assumed to be 1.
+The reaction orders, if not specified, are assumed to be equal to their corresponding stoichiometry coefficients.
+The full structure of each term in the list of reactants and of products is the triplet: (stoichiometry coefficient, name, reaction order) EXAMPLES of formats to use for each term in the lists of the reactants and of the products: "F" is taken to mean (1, "F", 1) - default stoichiometry and reaction order (2, "F") is taken to mean (2, "F", 2) - stoichiometry coefficient used as default for reaction order (2, "F", 1) means stoichiometry coefficient 2 and reaction order 1 - no defaults invoked It's equally acceptable to use LISTS in lieu of tuples for the pair or triplets :param reactants: A list of triplets (stoichiometry, species name, reaction order), or simplified terms in various formats; for details, see above.
+If not a list, it will get turned into one :param products: A list of triplets (stoichiometry, species name, reaction order of REVERSE reaction), or simplified terms in various formats; for details, see above.
+If not a list, it will get turned into one :param forward_rate: [OPTIONAL] Forward reaction rate constant :param reverse_rate: [OPTIONAL] Reverse reaction rate constant :param delta_H: [OPTIONAL] Change in Enthalpy (from reactants to products) :param delta_S: [OPTIONAL] Change in Entropy (from reactants to products) :param delta_G: [OPTIONAL] Change in Free Energy (from reactants to products) :return: Integer index of the newly-added reaction (in the list self.reaction_list, stored as object variable) |

 name | arguments | returns |